Candidiasis tends to occur in moist areas of the skin.

 Treatment of candidiasis typically depends on the location of the infection.
-(See also table Some Antifungal Drugs Applied to the Skin (Topical Drugs) Some Antifungal Drugs Applied to the Skin (Topical Drugs) .)
+(See also table .)

-Vaginal candidiasis is treated with antifungal drugs that may be applied as a cream to the affected area, inserted into the vagina as a suppository, or taken by mouth (such as fluconazole).
+Vaginal candidiasis Diagnosis A vaginal yeast infection (also called candidiasis) is caused by an infectious organism called Candida, usually Candida albicans.
+A vaginal yeast infection may cause intense itching... read more is treated with antifungal medications that may be applied as a cream to the affected area, inserted into the vagina as a suppository, or taken by mouth (such as fluconazole).

-Diaper rash is treated with more frequent changes of diapers, use of super-absorbent or ultra-absorbent disposable diapers, and a cream that contains an antifungal drug (for example, butoconazole, clotrimazole, fluconazole, ketoconazole, or miconazole).
+Diaper rash Diaper rash (diaper dermatitis) A rash is an abnormal change in the texture or color of the skin.
+Known causes of rashes include irritation, allergies, drugs, and bacterial, fungal, or viral infections.
+Rashes include redness... read more is treated with more frequent changes of diapers, use of super-absorbent or ultra-absorbent disposable diapers, and a cream that contains an antifungal medication (for example, butoconazole, clotrimazole, fluconazole, ketoconazole, or miconazole).

 Candidal paronychia is treated by protecting the area from wetness.
-Doctors give antifungal drugs that are taken by mouth or applied to the skin.
+Doctors give antifungal medications that are taken by mouth or applied to the skin.
 These infections are often difficult to treat.

-Thrush in adults is treated with drugs that go directly in the mouth.
-An antifungal drug (such as clotrimazole) may be given as a tablet or lozenge that dissolves in the mouth.
+Thrush in adults is treated with medications that go directly in the mouth.
+An antifungal medication (such as clotrimazole) may be given as a tablet or lozenge that dissolves in the mouth.
 Doctors may also have people gargle with liquid nystatin for as long as possible and then spit it out or swallow it.
-Doctors may also give drugs in pill form that are swallowed (such as fluconazole).
+Doctors may also give medications in pill form that are swallowed (such as fluconazole).

 Thrush in infants may be treated with liquid nystatin.
 The liquid can be applied with a finger or cotton swab to the cheek pouches inside the mouth.

 Chronic mucocutaneous candidiasis is treated with fluconazole taken by mouth.
-This drug is taken for a long time.
+This medication is taken for a long time.